Auwal007/Cohort-3.0-Python-Programming-Fellowship-Assignments/README.md

 Welcome to my repository containing all the assignments for the Arewa Data Science Cohort-3.0 Python Programming Fellowship.
 This repository showcases solutions to various Python programming tasks assigned during the fellowship, organized by modules.

-To arrange your README in Markdown using embedded links for navigation, you can use anchor tags (#) to link different sections within the document.
-Below is the updated version of your README with clickable links for easy navigation:

 Cohort-3.0 Python Programming Fellowship Assignments Welcome to the repository containing all the assignments for the Cohort-3.0 Python Programming Fellowship.
 This repository showcases solutions to various Python programming tasks assigned during the fellowship, organized by modules.